pschatzmann/TinyRobotics/src/TinyRobotics/odometry/README.md

 - **Odometry2D**: Tracks 2D position and orientation using modular heading models and speed sources.
 Supports Ackermann, differential drive, and custom kinematics.
 - **OdometryHeadingModel / OdometryDifferentialDriveModel**: Pluggable models implementing the `IOdometryHeadingModel2D` interface for heading (theta) integration.
+- **WheelEncoder**: Multi-wheel, vectorized encoder for per-wheel distance and speed measurement, modular and ISpeedSource-compliant.
 - **SpeedFromThrottle**: Estimates speed from throttle percentage using calibration data.
 - **Message-driven**: Odometry can subscribe to vehicle/motor messages for speed and steering updates.
 - **Extensible**: Add your own heading models by implementing `IOdometryHeadingModel2D`.